qualitycodebase/cheatsheet-repo/README.md

 # Cheatsheet-repo

-We have created this repository to store a summary of widely used commands for windows and Mac comand line tool users.
+We have created this repository to store a summary of widely used commands on windows or Mac comand line tools.

 Use the cheat sheets as a reference